carpentries/instructor-development/roles/discussion-coordinators.md

 The primary responsibilities of the Discussion Session Coordinators are:

-- Emailing workshop instructors about discussion session, before and after they teach
+- Emailing workshop instructors about discussion sessions (before and after they teach)
 - Recruiting/emailing discussion hosts about hosting
 - Maintaining the [discussion-hosts@carpentries.org][host-mailing-list] mailing list
-- Maintaining the instructor discussion etherpad with upcoming dates
+- Maintaining the [instructor discussion Etherpad](http://pad.software-carpentry.org/instructor-discussion) with upcoming dates
-- Checking in with hosts, the week of their discussion sessions
+- Checking in with hosts the week of their discussion sessions

 ## Time commitment